hpcleuven/VscDocumentation/source/data/python_client.rst

 VSC Python iRODS Client (VSC-PRC)
 ---------------------------------

-Welcome to the Vlaams Supercomputing Centrum extensions to the Python iRODS Client (VSC-PRC)!

 VSC-PRC's main goal is to make it easier for researchers to manage their data using iRODS, in particular on VSC's high performance computing infrastructure.

 To this end, VSC-PRC offers a Python module and associated command line scripts: